IBM-Cloud/ansible-collection-ibm/docs/ibm_org.rst

   auditors (False, list, None)
     The IBMID of the users who will have auditor role in this org, ex - user@example.com

+  users (False, list, None)
+    The IBMID of the users who will have user role in this org, ex - user@example.com

   id (False, str, None)